kanzure/python-vaults/README.md

-# Sharding Vaults
+# Bitcoin vaults

 This project provides some tools and a prototype for bitcoin vaults based around the concept of sharding and pre-signed transactions.
+The advantage of sharding into many UTXOs with different relative timelocks is that it gives the user an opportunity to observe on-chain thefts and react to them, without losing 100% of the funds.

 See a
 **[visualization](https://diyhpl.us/~bryan/irc/graphviz-transaction-tree.png)**